India

 Single people De facto couples

-Please note: You can only adopt from India if you live in Queensland or the Northern Territory.
+Please note: You can only apply to adopt from India if you live in Queensland.

-If you are interested in the program but live outside of Queensland or the Northern Territory, you can subscribe to Intercountry Adoption Australia mailing list to receive updates on the India-Australia program and other intercountry adoption programs.
+If you are interested in the program but live outside of Queensland, you can subscribe to Intercountry Adoption Australia mailing list to receive updates on the India-Australia program and other intercountry adoption programs.

 Children you can adopt from India